-Mr. Bush is the most recent president to be out of office and has a complicated legacy.
-During his time in office, he signed the Medicare drug benefit into law, which was the biggest expansion of an entitlement program since the 1960's.
-He also imposed the biggest tax cut on income tax in American history, which was then made permanent for almost all American by President Obama.
-Mr. Bush did lead America into a costly war with Iraq, which destroyed the country's surplus and America's economic performance was weak during his presidency.
+During George W. Bush's time in office, he signed the Medicare drug benefit into law, which was the biggest expansion of an entitlement program since the 1960's.
+He also imposed the biggest tax cut on income tax.
+Mr. Bush did lead America into a costly war with Iraq, which destroyed the country's surplus.
+America's economic performance was weak during his presidency.
 He also received both the highest and lowest approval rating ever for a president (90% and 25%), He is only the 4th president to win a general election without a majority of the popular vote (J.Q.
 Adams, Hayes, B. Harrison).

 11. Bill Clinton (1993-2001)

-During his time in office, Mr. Clinton helped the economy have a record 115 months of economic expansion, as well as created 22 million new jobs during his administration.
+During his time in office, Bill Clinton helped the economy have a record 115 months of economic expansion.
+He is also credited with having created 22 million new jobs during his administration.
 Mr. Clinton presided over the largest period of peacetime economic expansion in US history.
 Mr. Clinton did become only the second president to be impeached due to sexual misconduct allegations.
 The number of federal prisoners doubled under Clinton, and he failed to do anything to stop the genocide in Rwanda.
 Mr. Clinton is the second youngest president to be elected.
-He is the only U.S. President to be born in Arkansas.
+He is the only U.S. President to have been born in Arkansas.
 He is the only president who was also a Rhodes Scholar.

 10. Ronald Reagan (1981-1989)

-During his time in office, Mr. Reagan helped to end the Cold War by reversing the detente policy of easing tensions and standing firm against the Soviet Union.
+During his time in office, Reagan helped to end the Cold War by reversing the detente policy of easing tensions and standing firm against the Soviet Union.
 He helped to revitalize the Republican party following the Watergate scandal.
 Reagan also played a significant role in the signing of the Intermediate-Range Nuclear Forces treaty.
-The national debt did triple during Mr. Reagan's time in office and the Iran-Contra affair, secretly selling weapons to Iran, also took place while he served in the presidential office.
-Mr. Reagan is the oldest president to be elected in the US.
+The national debt did triple during Reagan's time in office and the Iran-Contra affair, secretly selling weapons to Iran, also took place while he served in the presidential office.

 9. Dwight D. Eisenhower (1953-1961)